luomus/bird-identification/README.md

 # Bird Identification

-A bird audio identification tool designed to analyze recordings and generate a list of bird species detected using an AI model.
-Built with TensorFlow and Python, it operates within a Docker environment.
-The project is a work in progress and currently in a preliminary stage.
+A bird audio identification and quality control tool, designed to analyze recordings and generate a list of bird species detected using an AI model from the University of Jyväskylä [Muuttolintujen kevät -project](https://www.jyu.fi/en/research/muuttolintujen-kevat).

+Built with TensorFlow, Python and Docker.
+The tool is a work in progress and currently in a preliminary stage.

 ## Features